siran/writing/posts/_drafts/Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology.md

 }
 $$

-This is the characteristic logarithmic-lens result of the outer `Q_0/R` regime:
+This is the characteristic logarithmic-lens result of the flat regime:

 - it is determined by the same plateau speed $v_f$ that governs the rotation curve,
 - it is independent of impact parameter inside the scale-free regime,
-- and it is recovered from the same source-derived weak scalar once the galaxy is treated as a stress-supported disk rather than as a compact scalar monopole.
+- and it is recovered without adding a dark halo once the galaxy is treated as a stress-supported disk rather than as a compact scalar monopole.

-## 10. What this does and does not explain
+## 9. What this does and does not explain

 This derivation explains the original flat-curve trigger of the dark-matter problem inside the energy-flow ontology, together with the corresponding